Azure/portaldocs/portal-sdk/generated/top-ap-cli.md

 ap restore --npmInstallPackageJsonFiles ./SomeDir/package.json;./OtherDir/package.json
 ```

-Supplying explicit set of Nuget and node module for restore and install.
+Supplying explicit set of NuGet and node module for restore and install.
 Note if used frequently rather then simple discovery see next section on supplying this via config.

 ```
 ap restore --nugetRestoreFiles ./SomeDir/Some.sln;./OtherDir/package.json --npmInstallPackageJsonFiles ./SomeDir/package.json;./OtherDir/package.json